nro21/MRes-Dissertation-Appendices/README.md

 Supplementary video 6 : Shows hybrid gels being guided to the first junction in a T-junction maze.
 Gels made on chip by the calcium chloride suspension method 5 mg/ml magnetic particles and 1 ml of liquid E. coli OD 0.1-0.2 resuspended in 500 μl of alginate

 Supplementary video 7 :  Shows hybrid gels being guided to the final well in a T-junction maze.
 Gels made on chip by the calcium chloride suspension method 5 mg/ml magnetic particles and 1 ml of liquid E. coli OD 0.1-0.2 resuspended in 500 μl of alginate

+Supplementary video 8 : Shows on-chip production of gels with 5 mg/ml magnetic particles by the acetic acid method.